[[WMG: Icarus (and maybe even Daedalus) is the enbodiment of Jealousy (and possibly even Lust)]]

 [[WMG: Meg selling her soul made her invulnerable - AND immortal]]

-* On the second part, I sometimes suspected that after selling her soul to Hades, she had been alive for years at the same age, which also added to her embitterment - and that Pain and Panic were in a similar situation.
+* On the second part, after selling her soul to Hades, she had been alive for years at the same age, which also added to her embitterment - and that Pain and Panic were in a similar situation.
 Anyway, as soon as she got her soul back, she was mortal again.
 Immortality is clearly not so great when you're gonna spend it in enslavement to a JerkAss.

 [[WMG: The film was originally planned to have Typhon as the monster unleashed by Hades, and Ares would have been the BigBad.]]